Limerick City Museum

 Picturesque waterside setting, a maze of rooms and bars, great bar food and views over the river.

 Window seats overlooking a grassy verge and the Shannon are bathed with light even on the gloomiest of days.
 The food does the cultural...

-Although named for its benefactors, this museum might well be named for a treasure hunt.
-Visitors are encouraged to open drawers and otherwise poke around the finest collection of Bronze Age, Iron Age and medieval treasures outside Dublin.
-Highlights include a Syracusan coin thought to have been one of the 30 pieces of silver paid to Judas for his betrayal of Christ.
-Cycladic sculptures, a Giacometti drawing and paintings by Renoir, Picasso and Jack B Yeats.
+Although named for its benefactors, this museum is also a treasure hunt.
+Visitors are encouraged to open drawers and otherwise poke around the finest collection of Bronze Age, Iron Age, medieval and modern art treasures outside Dublin.
+Highlights include a Syracusan coin thought to have been one of the 30 pieces of silver paid to Judas for his betrayal of Christ, a Renoir study, a Gauguin painting, a Giacometti drawing and works by Picasso and Jack B Yeats.